-- Remember these foods can be introduced at around six months when you start introducing solid foods to your little one.
+- Remember these foods can be introduced at six months when you start introducing solid foods to your little one.

 - Don’t delay the introduction of peanuts and hen’s eggs until after 6-12 months, as evidence has shown this may increase the risk of an egg allergy or peanut allergy developing.

-- Be aware of the common allergy signs, for example: swollen lips or tongue, wheezing or difficulty breathing, itchy skin, throat, tongue, or eyes, rash/hives, coughing, diarrhea, vomiting, and a runny or blocked nose.
+- Be aware of the common allergy signs, for example: swollen lips or tongue, wheezing or difficulty breathing, itchy skin, throat, tongue, or eyes, rash/hives, coughing, diarrhoea, vomiting, and a runny or blocked nose.

 - A severe allergic reaction, or anaphylaxis, is serious so it’s worth knowing what to do next.